 HOW THE INTERNSHIP STARTED:

-Today, that vision and determination is harvesting a new generation of diverse affordable housing developers.
+Today, Ana Baiz-Torres' vision and determination is harvesting a new generation of diverse affordable housing developers.
 In recent years, these development professionals, with responsibility and experience developing individual projects, have risen to become senior managers and, in one instance, one of the youngest executive directors in the field.
-To date, 100 students have graduated and over 50% are now working in the affordable housing and community development field.
-The success of the program has earned the support of long-standing funders like NeighborWorks America, Bank of America, Wells Fargo, and Rural LISC and expansion into Washington State and Oregon.
+To date, over 200 students have graduated and approximately 50% are now working in the affordable housing and community development field.
+The success of the program has earned the support of long-standing funders like NeighborWorks America, Bank of America, Wells Fargo, and Rural LISC and expansion into Washington State, Oregon and Hawaii.

 Alumni are directly responsible for generating millions of dollars in new development financing and successfully managing completion of affordable housing projects producing hundreds of new homes for low-income families.
 They are well-respected and considered to be among the best-qualified and talented newcomers in the industry.